-The Student Environmental Resource Center (SERC) is a student-run collaborative space to strengthen the collective effectiveness of UC Berkeley’s sustainability community, and provides resources for students to actualize their vision of a more equitable, socially just, and resilient future.
-Inspired by the work of the Students of Color Environmental Collective, SERC aims to give better environmental justice resources for all UC Berkeley students and faculty.
-As a resource center, we hope to help students become more involved in the sustainability community, and provide students, staff, faculty, and all community members with more educational environmental justice workshops, resources, guidance, and toolkits to nourish, navigate, challenge and push the campus, local, national and global environmental justice movement.
+At SERC, we are guided by this history and ongoing grassroots struggles for environmental justice.
+We seek to strengthen the collective effectiveness of UC Berkeley’s sustainability community and provide resources for students to actualize their vision of a more socially just and resilient future.
+Inspired by the work of the Students of Color Environmental Collective, SERC aims to give better environmental justice resources to all UC Berkeley students, staff, and faculty.
+We hope to provide educational environmental justice workshops, resources, guidance, and toolkits that will help us collectively nourish, navigate, challenge, and push the campus, local, national, and global environmental justice movement.

 Environmental Justice Resources